COVID-19 pandemic in popular culture: Visual art

-Websites

-The COVID-19 pandemic has dramatically affected website format, operations, and the way people surf the internet.
-Websites such as Brokerage, Live Chats, and Video Streaming Websites, E-Commerce, and Financial Technology have altered their website structure to better fit the unfortunate trends that COVID-19 brought to human society.
-Despite this, some websites have seen an increase in page views and/or sales, while a select few others in specific industries have not been so lucky.

 Digital marketing

-Since the start of the pandemic, many website companies have had to alter their digital marketing strategies to either attract more page visits, orders or discourage misleading advertisements that may reduce website credibility and traffic.
+Many website companies had to alter their digital marketing strategies to either attract more page visits and orders, or discourage misleading advertisements that may reduce website credibility and traffic.

 To prevent misleading information, Facebook removed more than seven million ad posts listed as faulty information in relation to the COVID-19 virus.
-With other marketing techniques, digital marketers have seen it fit to normalize the societal depiction of the proper ways of dealing with this virus.
-By doing so, they have altered their message to the public by including practices of social distancing, staying at home, cleanliness, and the usage of masks in their advertisements.
-For example, NORAD, the North American Aerospace Defense Command, has said to continue its Santa Claus tracking on December 24, 2020, despite the pandemic.
-For NORAD to keep children safe and aware, they 3D cartoon photos of Santa Claus wearing a mask while riding his sleigh.
+With other marketing techniques, digital marketers began depicting safe habits around the virus, altering their advertisements to include practices of social distancing, staying at home, cleanliness, and the usage of masks.
+For example, NORAD, the North American Aerospace Defense Command, continued its Santa Claus tracking on 24 December 2020, but added a mask to the cartoon Santa on his sleigh.

-E-Commerce websites
+E-commerce websites

-A chart from Bazaarvoice.com shows a Year-over-Year ("YoY") increase in monthly page views and order counts from January 1 - June 30, 2020, averaged from 6,200 different e-commerce (ECOM) websites.
+A chart from Bazaarvoice.com shows a Year-over-Year ("YoY") increase in monthly page views and order counts from 1 January – 30 June 2020, averaged from 6,200 different e-commerce (ECOM) websites.

 As seen from the chart, before major statewide quarantines, ECOM was already starting to see increases in page views and orders from January - March, increasing 14% in page views and 19% in orders.
 When former President Donald Trump issued COVID-19 a National Emergency in mid-March, both page views and order counts had a YoY increase to 96% and 88%, respectively.
 The trending psychology behind this surge in ECOM usage is since most people at this time were in fear of in-person and Brick-in-Mortar alternatives that were still open at the time.

 The top trending ECOM sites amid the pandemic from highest YoY growth to least were Toys and Games, Business and Industrial, Sporting Goods, Hardware, Home & Garden, Entertainment, Animal & Pet Supplies, Electronics, and Food/Beverages/Tobacco.
 Down trending ECOM websites include those that sell products used in pre-pandemic times, such as Luggage websites.
 Luggage and Bag websites were one of the only websites to see over 10% decreases in page views and order counts.